 The latest thing to blossom here are the beach houses - or rather not-quite-beach houses, since most are a few miles inland among pine woods and moors; but set on such soft sandy ground that you can roam barefoot.
 We're lucky to be able to offer six of the very best here, thanks to the enterprising young Pedro, who has courted the owners and now handles bookings with the expert touch of a local.
 Many are reinventions of old barns and cabins, grouped together around a pool, and linked by shady sit-outs, sandy walkways and semi-tropical gardens.
 This layout makes the larger ones (4-6 bedrooms) perfect for multi-family or multi-gen holidays, or groups of friends; while the smaller ones (2-3 bedrooms) will suit a family.
 Spend the days surfing, sunbathing, cycling to the village, walking the dunes.
 Come sunset, fire up the barbie and relax beneath whispering pines as a thousand stars sparkle into life.

-- Whether it's their stunning interior design, pretty vernacular architecture or simple beach chic, all nine houses stand out in their own way
+- Whether it's their stunning interior design, pretty vernacular architecture or simple beach chic, all six houses stand out in their own way

 - The larger houses' multi-building layout makes them perfect for a group of friends, or 2-3 families travelling together